Charles City High School

 ENG-105 Composition I (3 s.h.)

-Improvement of skills in reading, writing, and listening with an emphasis on expository methods of development and personal experience as supporting material.
-Students may be requested to use word processors and the Writer’s Workbench analyses programs, the Writer’s Workbench STEPS programs, and the structuring sentences video series.
-Students must meet minimum competency requirements in writing to receive a grade of C or higher.
+The course develops skills in reading and writing with an emphasis on expository methods of development and personal experience as supporting material.
+Students may be requested to use computers and other technology.
+Students must meet minimum competency requirements in writing to receive a grade of C- or higher which is required to enroll in Composition II.
 (45-0) Equivalent to ENGL-104, ENGL-101, 30-101, ENG-102.

 ENG-106 Composition II (3 s.h.)